Understanding Kinross Gold's Unusual Options Activity | Benzinga

 Understanding Kinross Gold's Unusual Options Activity

-Kinross Gold (NYSE:KGC) shares experienced unusual options activity on Friday.
-The stock price moved up to $6.55 following the option alert.
+Shares of Kinross Gold (NYSE:KGC) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $6.51.

 - Option Type: SWEEP